-The Watchtower has long said the anointed class was closed in 1935.
+Watchtower long said the 144,000 anointed class closed in 1935.
 Since then, the number of anointed Jehovah's Witnesses began decreasing.
-In 2007, it was admitted there is no Scriptural basis for 1935, and since that time memorial partakers have been on the increase.
+In 2007, it was admitted there is no Scriptural basis for the doctrine of 1935, and since that time memorial partakers have been on the increase.

-The Remnant are the only ones that are allowed to partake of the bread and wine at the memorial.
-This is in flagrant disregard of Jesus, who said that everlasting life is contingent on partaking of the emblems in remembrance of him.
+The Remnant are the only ones that are allowed to partake of the bread and wine at the memorial, despite this being in flagrant disregard of Jesus, who said everlasting life is contingent on partaking of the emblems in remembrance of him.

 John 6:53-57 "Accordingly Jesus said to them: "Most truly I say to YOU, Unless YOU eat the flesh of the Son of man and drink his blood, YOU have no life in yourselves.
 He that feeds on my flesh and drinks my blood has everlasting life, and I shall resurrect him at the last day; for my flesh is true food, and my blood is true drink.
 He that feeds on my flesh and drinks my blood remains in union with me, and I in union with him.
 Just as the living Father sent me forth and I live because of the Father, he also that feeds on me, even that one will live because of me."